Agrejus/pouchdb-entity-fabric/README.md

 const someNewContext = new PouchDbDataContext();

-someNewContext.myFirstDbSet.link(someEntity); // NOTE: Ensure changes are made to the entity after its attached
+await someNewContext.myFirstDbSet.link(someEntity); // NOTE: Ensure changes are made to the entity after its attached

 someEntity.propertyOne = "some changed value"